uf2020/ccxt/Checklist.md

   - What are you hardware and bandwidth requirements (do you want a bot to run from an Arduino USB stick, from your mobile, from a server rack, from within a cloud)?
   - What's your target OS / runtime environment?
   - What are your resource limits on traffic, storage space, memory and CPU time?
+  - Which of these connectivity options do you choose?
+You can choose more than one, but you need to choose at least one:
-  - Do you want REST over HTTP?
+    - Standard REST over HTTP?
+    - WebSocket ?
+    - FIX?
+    - other?
   - Do you need Websockets (this is usually faster than REST)?
   - Do you need the support for FIX / IFEX?
   - Do you need to proxify your requests (to work around exchange request rate limits)?